 - Left and right trunks combine to form cisterna chyli

-- Lumbar trunks themselves formed by the union of the efferent vessels from the lateral aortic lymph nodes.
+- Lumbar trunks are themselves formed by the union of the efferent vessels from the lateral aortic lymph nodes.

-- Receive the lymph from
+- They receive the lymph from

 - Lower limbs

-- walls and viscera of the pelvis
+- Walls and viscera of the pelvis

 - Kidneys and adrenal glands